 - The interaction between human induced climate change and natural climate variability;

-- Uncertainty assessment of climate simulations for the sake of engineering design;
+- Uncertainty assessment of climate simulations for the sake of engineering practice;

 - The capability of climate simulations to reliably reproduce the frequency of extreme events, therefore avoiding underestimation of extremes;